The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: RV modelling

-Within a periodogram of the RV data (see Figure~\ref{fig:RV_periodograms}), the signal of the planet is not apparent to any significance.
+We fitted the RVs (HARPS-N \sbart, ESPRESSO \sbart, and CARMENES \texttt{SERVAL}) using the \pyaneti package\footnote{\url{https://github.com/oscaribv/pyaneti}}, presented by \citet{Barragan2019, Barragan2022}.
+Within a periodogram of the RV data (see Fig.~\ref{fig:RV_periodograms}), the signal of the planet is not apparent to any significance.
 However, since the orbital period and time-of-transit are known from photometric modelling, we used these results to inform the corresponding priors for this RV fit.
-Despite the small value of \logrhk, as shown in Table~\ref{tab:stellar_params}, there are also signs in the periodogram of possibly stellar-related signals in the data.
+Despite the small value of \logrhk, as shown in Table~\ref{tab:stellar_params}, there are also signs in the periodogram of possibly stellar-related signals in the data that manifest as peaks in the long-period regime (see Figure~\ref{fig:RV_periodograms}).

-We use \texttt{pyaneti} as it is one of few packages that can model the RVs with a single GP, but it can also do multi-dimensional GP fitting, where multiple data sets are co-modelled with one common GP \citep{Rajpaul2015,Barragan2022}.
-We have used both functionalities when modelling the RVs, and also tried fitting without any GP at all.
-In all cases where a GP was used, we employ the quasi-periodic kernel and fit for the GP amplitudes ($A_0$ for the single GP and adding in $A_1$ and $A_2$ for the multi-GP), the activity decay timescale ($\lambda_\mathrm{e}$), the inverse harmonic complexity ($\lambda_\mathrm{p}$), and the stellar rotation period ($P_\mathrm{rot,GP}$); see \citet{Rajpaul2015} and \citet{Barragan2022} for a more detailed description of the kernel.
+We used \texttt{pyaneti} as it is one of few packages that can model the RVs with a single GP, but it can also do multi-dimensional GP fitting, where multiple data sets are co-modelled with one common GP \citep{Rajpaul2015,Barragan2022}.
+We used both functionalities when modelling the RVs, and also tried fitting without any GP at all.
+In all cases where a GP was used, we employed the quasi-periodic kernel and fit for the GP amplitudes ($A_0$ for the single GP and adding in $A_1$ and $A_2$ for the multi-GP), the activity decay timescale ($\lambda_\mathrm{e}$), the inverse harmonic complexity ($\lambda_\mathrm{p}$), and the stellar rotation period ($P_\mathrm{rot,GP}$); see \citet{Rajpaul2015} and \citet{Barragan2022} for a more detailed description of the kernel.

 In all fits, the eccentricity, $e$, and argument of periastron, $\omega$, were reparameterised as $\sqrt{e}\sin{\omega}$ and $\sqrt{e}\cos{\omega}$, as in \citet{Eastman2013}.
 As aforementioned, the orbital period, $P$, and transit time, $T_0$, were fit with Gaussian priors, informed by the results of the photometry-only fit; the prior on $T_0$ was adjusted (accounting for the uncertainty in $P$) to ensure that it fell near the midpoint of the RV data.
 Finally, offsets and jitter corresponding to the individual instruments were also fitted as free parameters in the models.
-All prior distributions of the adopted fit can be found in Tables~\ref{tab:fit_priors_planet} and \ref{tab:fit_priors_starinst}.